Tom Allen (Maine politician): Tenure

 Allen fought Republican efforts to weaken environmental rollbacks between 1996 and 2007.
 Allen called for a pay-as-you-go system that would require offsets to pay for new tax cuts and new spending while on the Budget Committee, much like the system Democrats enacted in their first 100 hours of Congressional control in the 110th Congress.

 Allen has made health care, campaign finance reform, and small business his legislative priorities.

+Campaign for the United States Senate

+In May 2007 Allen announced his campaign for the United States Senate seat held by Susan Collins.
+He tried to tie Collins to George W. Bush, but this tactic was unsuccessful as Collins maintained her image as a very popular, moderate, independent Republican.
+She obtained an endorsement from Independent and former Democratic U.S. Senator Joe Lieberman.

+In the general election on November 4th 2008, Allen lost to Collins by 164,790 votes.
+Collins was the only Republican Senate candidate to win in 2008 in a state that was simultaneously won by Democratic presidential nominee Barack Obama.